AlexPengis/NST_TG_BOT_MIPT/README.md

 ## Telegram bot with Neural Style Transfer (optimization method)
-This repo contains a code of a simple Telegram chatbot based on aiogram library with PyTorch implementation of the original NST (Neural Style Transfer ) paper (:link: [Gatys et al.](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf)). based on Vgg19 CNN network as a final work fpr "Deep Learning (семестр 1, осень 2023)" course.
+This repo contains a code of a simple Telegram chatbot based on aiogram library with PyTorch implementation of the original NST (Neural Style Transfer ) paper (:link: [Gatys et al.](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf)). based on Vgg19 CNN network as a final work for "Deep Learning (семестр 1, осень 2023)" course.